 Evaluation week can be a hectic and trying time for many faculty members.
-The workload is likely to be heavy, and careful organization is necessary in order to meet with all students and get evaluations of their work prepared for the program secretary to make final copies.
-(Faculty evaluation of student work is to be done in narrative format on the forms provided by the office of Registration and Records.)
+The workload is likely to be heavy, and careful organization is necessary in order to meet with all students and get evaluations of their work turned in to the program secretary.
 Some faculty prefer to schedule evaluation conferences one after another at the beginning of the week (asking each student to bring in his or her self-evaluation and final program assignments), and then write all evaluations in an intensive effort in the latter part of the week.
 Others have found it more efficient to write up evaluations of students before holding conferences.
 This allows discussion at the conference to focus on what has been written in advance.
 Still others have used a pattern of alternating conferences with writing periods throughout the evaluation week.

 Each evaluation should include not only text, but also a list of "suggested course equivalencies"--setting out the equivalent work in quarter-hour credits as it might be described by a conventional institution.
 New faculty who are in doubt about the appropriate formulation of equivalencies may wish to consult with an experienced faculty member or their dean (of group) for advice.
 A well-written evaluation of student work covers as many of the following elements as possible: